matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 This JavaScript fallback will kick in and remove click events from all elements, if the browser doesn't support the `pointer-events` property.

 [CodePen: “100%” accessible - step 6](https://s.codepen.io/matuzo/pen/zQmJYB)

-Let's test our code before we move on.

 <div class="lighthouse-test js-lighthouse-test">
 <button class="btn js-run-lighthouse-test"><span class="btn__inner">Run lighthouse test</span></button>